MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-deploy-relay-agent.md

 Before you can install your DHCP relay agent, you must have the following prerequisites:

 - A computer running Windows Server in the remote subnet where you want to install the DHCP relay agent.
-- A DHCP server with a a DHCP scope configured for the remote subnet.
+- A DHCP server with a DHCP scope configured for the remote subnet.

 ## Install and configure the server role